 White Water Rafting

-Much of Sri Lanka is jungle with rivers running through it, which means there’s some great whitewater rafting.
+Much of Sri Lanka is a jungle with rivers running through it, which means there’s some great whitewater rafting.
 The Kwai River is a good choice for beginners.
 We were driving along down out of the mountains and I kept seeing whitewater rafting.
-I thought to myself, how many times will we be in Sri Lanka.
+I thought to myself, how many times will we be in Sri Lanka?
 So, we pulled over and went rafting.

 We paid $20 per person USD to white water raft.